syncfusion-content/wpf-docs/wpf/DockingManager/Styling-and-Templates.md

 ### DockHeaderStyle

-The header of the dock window can be customized using the property `DockHeaderStyle` with the TargetType as DockHeaderPresenter.
-This customized style will apply to all child windows of DockingManager.
+A common header style for all dock window can be customized using the property `DockHeaderStyle` with the TargetType as DockHeaderPresenter.

 {% tabs %}